Statistical Inference for Oscillation Processes: Identifiability of Oscillation Processes

-For identifiability we usually assume that the period length is the minimal one, i.e. we use the basic cycle as our oscillation pattern.
+Thus $\{\phi_t^{(2)}\}$ also fulfills model (\ref{StateEquation1}) with $\gamma \omega_2 \!=\! \omega_1$ and $\gamma \sigma_2 \!=\! \sigma_1$ (see also Theorem~\ref{TheoremIdentifiability}).
+For identifiability reasons, we usually assume that the period length is the minimal one, i.e. we use the basic cycle as our oscillation pattern.

-In practice, the discrimination between the basic cycle and multiple replications is often clear from eye-inspection (as in all example from Figure~\ref{fig:ObservationsECG} - \ref{fig:SunSpotNumbers}).
-One can incorporate this external information into the EM algorithm from Section~\ref{sec:EM_Algorithm} and \ref{sec:NonparametricEstimate} in a quite elegant way: as demonstrated above the information on the multiplicity of the cycle (say $f(x) \!=\! f_{\mbox{ {basic}}}(rx)$ with $r \! \in \! \mathbb{N}_+$) is also contained in the drift-parameter which becomes $\omega \!=\! \omega_{\mbox{ {basic}}} / r$.
+In practice, the discrimination between the basic cycle and multiple replications is often clear from eye-inspection (as in Figure~\ref{fig:ObservationsECG}).
+One can incorporate this external information into the EM algorithm from Section~\ref{sec:NonparametricEstimate} in a quite elegant way: as demonstrated above the information on the multiplicity of the cycle (say $f(x) \!=\! f_{\mbox{ {basic}}}(rx)$ with $r \! \in \! \mathbb{N}_+$) is also contained in the drift-parameter which becomes $\omega \!=\! \omega_{\mbox{ {basic}}} / r$.
 Incorporating external information can then be achieved by choosing an appropriate starting value for $\omega$ in the algorithm (heuristically the EM algorithm then finds that local maximum which corresponds to the basic cycle).
-In practice, we may count the number of basic cycles in the data, multiply it by $2\pi$ and divide it by the number of time points leading to a rough estimate $\omega$ which we then use as the initial value.
+In practice, we may count the number of basic cycles in the data, multiply it by $2\pi$ and divide it by the number of time points leading to a rough estimate of $\omega$ which we use as the initial value.
 The ECG-example in Section~\ref{sec:HumanECG} shows that this works remarkably well - even with the uninformative starting value $f^{(0)}\equiv 0$.
+The starting value for $\omega$ then allows for a reasonable simulation of $\phi_t$ (the particles) leading to improved estimates of $f$ in the next iteration steps.

+\item \underline{Time-warping}:\; non-identifiability due to time-warping seems to be a serious problem.
+Time warping means a transformation of the observation model of the form